 Specifically, parking in the red, green, and purple garages is completely free for up to four hours on most non-game days, and $10 for between four and five hours.
 A maximum charge of $30 is assessed for stays between seven and 24 hours.

 Customers parking in the red deck who spend $50 or more at a Battery merchant will be provided a validation directly from the tenant even if they stay for longer than four hours.
 Groups splitting checks will receive one validation per every $50 spent.

-Other transportation options include Uber and public transportation (CobbLinc and the Cumberland Circulator).
+Other transportation options include Lyft/Uber and public transportation (CobbLinc and the Cumberland Circulator).
 Bicycle parking stations abound as well, meaning there are many ways to enjoy at night out near the stadium.

 Braves players and coaches are far from the only celebrities who can be spotted at The Battery Atlanta.
 The Coca-Cola Roxy welcomes A-list acts year-round, from The Shins to Billy Idol, Dropkick Murphys to Miguel.
-SunTrust Park hosts concerts as well, with several acts scheduled for this summer, including Zac Brown Band performing on June 30, Def Leppard and Journey playing July 1, and Jason Aldean stopping by July 21.
+Truist Park hosts concerts as well, with acts that have included Zac Brown Band, Def Leppard and Journey, and Jason Aldean.

 Actor Mark Wahlberg and his brother, Donnie, have both dropped in their restaurant, Wahlburgers, located on the western side of The Battery Atlanta.
 In short, the area does not take a break, whether it’s July or January.